This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- Antidepressants: These medicines are given to decrease or stop the symptoms of depression.
+- Antidepressants may be given to decrease or stop depression.
 They usually take several weeks to start working.
 You may need to take antidepressants for up to 1 year.
 If you have had more than 2 past episodes of major depression, you may need to use antidepressants longer.
-There are several different kinds of antidepressants available.
+Several kinds of antidepressants are available.
 It may take some time to find the one that works best for you.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-During therapy, you will talk with healthcare providers about how to cope with your feelings and moods.
+is a way for you to talk with healthcare providers about how you feel.
 This can be done alone or in a group.
 It may also be done with family members or a significant other.

 For support and more information:

 Rockville , MD 20850

 Phone: 1- 800 - 962-9629